• Sign In

 Masonry Fireplace Wood Insert

-Fully relined with a stainless steel sleeve, as per manufacture's instructions, and for building code compliance.
+Fully lined with a stainless steel sleeve, as per manufacture's instructions, and for building code compliance.
 "Unlined" inserts will not be serviced.

 Masonry Alcove Wood Stove